-In the meantime, I have almost finished the chapter about sambals from the Indonesian cookbook by Beb Vuyk too (on this blog I make all her recipes).
-I still have one left: the sambal made with stockfish.
-But first, I have to find some tasty stockfish and I will blog about it immediately.
+In the meantime, I have finished the chapter about sambals from the Indonesian cookbook by Beb Vuyk too (on this blog I make all her recipes).

-If you want to see all the sambals on this blog right now, go to the sambal overview here.
+If you want to see all the sambals on this blog immediately, go to my sambal overview here.

 Basic sambal knowledge